alansf/grax-salesforce/README.md

     git clone https://github.com/HardingPoint/GRAXForSFDC && cd GRAXForSFDC
     ```

-### GRAX Development

-Open use Force IDE 2 or deploy to scratch org using commands below.

-1. Create a new scratch environment or use IDE.

-    ```bash
-    sfdx force:org:create -a grax-sdk -s -f config/developer-scratch-def.json
-    ```

-1. Push the source to the scratch environment or use IDE

-    ```bash
-    sfdx force:source:push
-    ```

 ### GRAX Deployment

 Below are the instructions to deploy GRAX to any Salesforce environment.